orbitalquark/textadept/docs/manual.md

 **macOS Tip:** by default, macOS does not allow GUI applications like *Textadept.app* to see shell environment variables like `$PATH`.
 (The terminal version is unaffected.)
 Consequently, any features that utilize programs contained in `$PATH` (e.g. the programs in */usr/bin/* or */usr/local/bin/*) will not find those programs.
-In order to work around this, Textadept automatically invokes a user-created *~/.textadept/osx_env.sh* file when the application starts.
+Textadept attempts to work around this by silently invoking your `$SHELL` and extracting its `$PATH`.
+However, if this fails the editor tries to invoke a user-created *~/.textadept/osx_env.sh* file.
 This script should export all of the environment variables you need Textadept to see.
 For example:

 	export PATH=$PATH